mbabynames search ✿

 Lincoln John

-Lincoln, meaning "noble and strong", pairs with John, meaning "God is gracious".
+Lincoln, meaning "town by the lake", pairs with John, meaning "God is gracious".
 The meanings point in complementary directions.
 At 2 syllables, Lincoln needs a shorter middle to stay balanced.
 John does that.

 Lincoln Zane

-Lincoln translates to "noble and strong".
+Lincoln translates to "town by the lake".
 Zane to "God is gracious".
 Together they create a full-name meaning with real texture.
 Lincoln ends on a nasal sound.
 Zane's opening Z avoids any muddiness.

 Lincoln Flynn